 Many children will have cuts and grazes from normal childhood injuries.
-These should also be logged and discussed with the setting Manager/Deputy.
+These should also be logged and discussed with the DSL.

 Children and babies may be abused physically through shaking or throwing.
 Other injuries may include burns or scalds.
-These are not usual childhood injuries and should always be logged and discussed with the designated safeguarding lead - Imogen Hardy (DSL) and Zoey Marshall (DDSL) or Julie Butterfield (DDSL).
+These are not usual childhood injuries and should always be logged and discussed with the Designated Safeguarding Leads - Zoey Marshall or Emily Lord-Schlereth.